ogcincubator/dev-exercise-template/README.md

 ![Create repo on GitHub - step 2](./img/github2.png)

 Clone your repository.
-For instance if your username is `foo` and your repo is named `data-publisher`, you would clone it in the command line interface as follows:
+Although you can use graphical tools to clone a repository, the rest of this exercise will assume you will use the terminal.
+For instance if your username is `foo` and your repo is named `data-publisher`, you would clone it in the Command Line Interface (cli) as follows:

 ```bash
 git clone https://github.com/foo/data-publisher.git
 ```

-Then navigate to that repository.
-The rest of the exercise will be done in that location.
+Then navigate to that repository:

 ```bash
 cd data-publisher